Zarlengo/readme-generator/readme.md

     ```
     node index.js
     ```
-2. Enter the repository location
+2. Enter the repository location URL
     ```
     What is the URL of your repository?
+    ```
+2. Enter the save folder location for the md file
+    ```
+    What is the folder path where you want to save the readme.md file?
     ```
 3. Enter the project name
     ```